-“Boston” is a metropolitan area, encompassing the communities of Saugus, Revere, Everett, Chelsea, Winthrop, Milton, Quincy, Braintree, Hingham, and Weymouth, and motor vehicle accidents are a constant threat in every one of these communities, as well as throughout the Commonwealth.
+“Boston” is a metropolitan area encompassing the communities of Saugus, Revere, Everett, Chelsea, Winthrop, Milton, Quincy, Braintree, Hingham, and Weymouth.
+Motor vehicle accidents here pose a constant threat in every one of these communities.

 - Morton Street and Harvard Street